pantsutabs/revealer-server/README.md

 curl -d "{\"lastTokenId\":333}" -H "Content-Type: application/json" -H "Authorization: password" -X POST http://localhost:3000/api/post/updateLastTokenId
 ```

-replace 333 with your last token id, password with your password, and put your url instead of localhost
+Replace 333 with your last token id, password with your password, and put your url instead of localhost, or alternatively, change to config and restart the server

+TODO: This should happen automatically

 ## Image location update tool